KarenDevProf/RegisterUser-Angular-Api-Docker/README.md

 Run the project in Docker.

-1) Download Repo and run RegisterUser-API.sln file ..
+Download Repo and run RegisterUser-API.sln file ..
 UI and BackEnd in this solution

+# Method 1

-2) Set startup project docker-compose
+1) Set startup project docker-compose , and run it
+2) After opening the browser, in the address bar type  http://localhost:8011/  - UI starts at this address

+# Method 2

-3) Download Docker Desktop application  https://docs.docker.com/desktop/install/windows-install/
+1) Download Docker Desktop application  https://docs.docker.com/desktop/install/windows-install/

-4) Open the Developer Powershell tab at the bottom of Visual Studio..
+2) Open the Developer Powershell tab at the bottom of Visual Studio..
 Enter the command

  for debug
 "docker-compose build"